MiguelSperle/Backend-server-spacetime/Readme.md

 <h2>Oauth Application</h2>
-<p>To have client_id and client_secret, you must to create a Oauth Apps in developer settings on github and you're goint to copy.</p>
+<p>To have client_id and client_secret, you must to create a Oauth Apps in developer settings on github and you're going to copy.</p>

 Configuration in Oauth Application: